jakobnissen/jakobnissen.github.io/posts/mojo.md

 On one side of the argument, one could say it's nice to provide as much validation as possible - suppose someone reads in a FASTQ file with non-ASCII sequences using Needletail, and the parser wrongly claims the seq and quality lines have a different number of symbols because they are encoded in a different number of bytes.
 That error is no good and will leave the user scratching their heads when they count the sequence and quality lengths and verifies that they match.
 Wouldn't it be nicer to instead have the parser check that the input is ASCII?

-Also in that favor - when do we ever need to parse files at 3 GB/s?
+Also in that favour - when do we ever need to parse files at 3 GB/s?
 What could we possibly _do_ to the files that will be anywhere near that speed?
 Surely dropping to 2 or even 1 GB/s will have essentially no impact on the overall speed of a real life analysis.

 The other side of the argument is that parsers should do as _little_ validation as possible.
 For example, my parser spends time checking that the first and third headers of FASTQ reads are identical, because the format says so.
 But what if a user has a record where they're not?